 - Artificial sweeteners

-- Starchy vegetables – corn, potatoes
+- Starchy vegetables – like corn, potato

 - Food colours, preservatives